-It's difficult to know the best way to travel through this fascinating continent due to the close proximity of so many different countries, each with its own unique language, culture, and way of life.
+Finding your way around this fascinating continent can be challenging because of the close proximity of so many different countries, each with its own unique language, culture, and way of life.

 Truth be told, there is no one "best" way to see Europe.
 Every nation offers something special, and it's always a good idea to travel to a few different ones.

 It is possible to spend an extended period of time in a single country, discovering all that it has to offer.
 One option is to take a world tour, where one visits many countries quickly while taking in some of the local flavor at each stop.

 No matter what kind of vacation you're looking for, Europe has something affordable for you.
 In this way, even a group of young, budget-conscious tourists can visit a wide variety of countries without going broke.

 The best way to maintain a reasonable budget while traveling around Europe is to put in place a few strategies before you leave.

 Here are my best suggestions for having an unforgettable European adventure on a shoestring budget.

 Don't forget to read up on these suggestions for low-cost transportation to and around Europe.

 Tips for frugal European vacationing

 Always put money aside.